grafana/loki/docs/sources/community/maintaining/release/2-backport-commits.md

 ---
 # Backport commits

-Any PRs or commits not on the release branch need to be backported over to it.
+Any PRs or commits not on the release branch that you want to include in the release must be backported to the release branch.

 ## Before you begin